What Is Dynamic Application Security Testing (DAST)?

 Unlike other DAST solutions, Bright was built from the ground up with developers in mind.
 It lets developers automatically test their applications and APIs for vulnerabilities with every build.

 Bright tests every aspect of your apps.
-It enables you to scan any target, including web applications, internal applications, APIs (REST/SOAP/GraphQL), websockets, and serverside mobile applications.
+It enables you to scan any target, including web applications, internal applications, APIs (REST/SOAP/GraphQL), and serverside mobile applications.
 It seamlessly integrates with the tools and workflows you already use, automatically triggering scans on every commit, pull request or build with unit testing.
 Scans are blazing fast, enabling Bright to work in a high velocity development environment.

 Instead of just crawling applications and guessing, Bright interacts intelligently with applications and APIs.
 Our AI-powered engine understands application architecture and generates sophisticated and targeted attacks.
 By first verifying and exploiting the findings, we make sure we don’t report any false positives.